 Of course, you don’t have to pick a side, you could decorate a live or cut tree one year and an artificial one the next.
 You could also have both, as my family does.
 Full disclosure: my family has owned and operated a Christmas tree farm in upstate New York for the past 60 years, so I likely have a bias towards live and cut trees.

-A live tree refers to any tree that is grown as a crop on a farm or plantation for the purposes of either being cut down (a cut tree) and used as a Christmas tree, or a tree that has its roots intact (a living tree), and has been dug out of the ground with the intent of transplanting it into another location at another time.
+A live tree refers to any tree that is grown as a crop on a farm for the purposes of either being cut down (a cut tree) and used as a Christmas tree, or a tree that has its roots intact (a living tree), and has been dug out of the ground with the intent of transplanting it into another location at another time.

 A fake tree is, of course, any artificial tree made of any synthetic material.
 Fake trees are not grown, but manufactured.